-On the contrary, with such an abundance of content brands have to compete for Instagram engagement…
+On the contrary, with such an abundance of content, brands have to compete for Instagram engagement…

 So how do brands tap into this inclination to be social?
 Well, inspiring Instagram engagement is no easy task.
-Itf it wasn't enough that things are crowded, Instagram makes this doubly harder by having fairly elementary features compared to its rivals.
+If it wasn’t enough that things are crowded, Instagram makes this doubly harder by having fairly elementary features compared to its rivals.
 This means that strategies are often about increasing the amount of time invested.
-These are subtle, yet time consuming, strategies that focus on drawing attention to your wares by being loud, obvious, and always present.
+These are subtle, yet time consuming, strategies that focus on drawing attention to your brand by being loud, obvious, and always present.

 With that in mind, here are some basic ways to boost your organic Instagram engagement rates.

 Start using relevant hashtags and keywords to search and engage with users who might be interested in what you post and who could potentially become a customer.
 If you want to see engagement, give engagement.
 Likes spark likes, comments spark comments, follows spark follows.
-To be clear, we’re not advocating the use of any spammy automation tools, just good old fashioned social interaction.
+To be clear, we’re not advocating the use of any spammy automation tools, just good old fashioned organic social interaction.

 It’s not only good etiquette to respond to comments on Instagram, it’s a great way to convert those users into potential followers and brand advocates.
 Users relate well to businesses and organisations that make them feel listened too.
 Interaction is incredibly important for growth, and it is a reciprocal thing.
 After all, it is the epitome of Instagram engagement.